business

 Get answers to the most common questions about this topic.

 Of the 15 priority states analyzed, 14 offer full Medicaid RPM coverage: California (Medi-Cal), Florida, Texas, New York, Pennsylvania, Ohio, Illinois, Michigan, North Carolina, New Jersey (NJ FamilyCare), Arizona (AHCCCS), Virginia, Washington (Apple Health), and Massachusetts (MassHealth).
-Georgia currently offers partial RPM coverage through its Medicaid program, with some limitations on covered services.
+Georgia does not currently cover RPM under its Medicaid program, though it does cover live video telehealth and store-and-forward services.

 The Interstate Medical Licensure Compact (IMLC) is an agreement between member states that creates a streamlined process for physicians to obtain medical licenses in multiple states.
 For RPM programs, this is significant because it enables providers to monitor patients across state lines more easily.
-Of the 15 priority states, 10 are compact members: Florida, Texas, Pennsylvania, Ohio, Michigan, North Carolina, Georgia, Arizona, Virginia, and Washington.
-Non-member states (California, New York, Illinois, New Jersey, Massachusetts) require separate licensure for cross-state RPM services.
+Of the 15 priority states, 12 are compact members: Florida, Texas, Pennsylvania, Ohio, Illinois, Michigan, North Carolina, Georgia, New Jersey, Arizona, Virginia, and Washington.
+Non-member states (California, New York, Massachusetts) require separate licensure for cross-state RPM services.

 Five of the 15 priority states have state-level privacy laws that create additional compliance requirements beyond HIPAA for RPM programs: California (CCPA/CPRA — consumer privacy rights), Illinois (BIPA — biometric data protections relevant for certain monitoring devices), New York (SHIELD Act — data security requirements), Virginia (VCDPA — consumer data protection), and Washington (My Health My Data Act — strict health data consent requirements).
 RPM providers operating in these states must comply with both HIPAA and the applicable state privacy framework.